 - Sit at a chair with your knees bent.
 Then feel for your left knee cap.
 Easy enough, right?
 Err, I mean left!

 - Underneath the left knee cap, on the bottom outer edge, you will feel a slight depression.
 Place your left index finger on this “dent.”
 And no, you haven’t yet found Stomach 36, but you’re almost there!

-- Place this “stack” of three fingers directly below the dent you found under your knee cap.
+- Place this “stack” of four fingers directly below the dent you found under your knee cap.
 Lift up your left finger and place it directly below the stack, in line with the dent under the knee cap.

 Woohoo!
 Kudos to you!
 You just located your Stomach 36 point.
 Repeat the same procedure (switching sides) to find this point on your right leg.